thecloudxpert/emea-uk-aria-auto-exp-day/module-4/m4-full-lab-guide.md

 ### Exercise 5 - Updating the Cloud Template

-In this exercise we will make some changes to the Agnostic Cloud Template and then create a new version.
+In this exercise we will make some more changes to the Agnostic Cloud Template by adding an additional machine and then create a new version.

 1. Click **Design**.
-2. Open your Cloud Agnostic Cloud Template.
+2. Open your Cloud Template.
 3. Under **Cloud Agnostic** Resource Types, locate the **Machine** resource type and drag and drop it on to the canvas.

 > _**Note:** You will hopefully notice that the YAML (in the Code pane) has been modified to include the code for the new machine._